nickumia/world/docs/lakshmi_ma_pooja.md

 The devotee invokes Mother Earth as she is ultimately the Being on which people live and sit.

-TODO
 > Om prthvi tvaya dhrtā lokā devi tvam vishnunā dhrta
-> Tvam ca dharaya mām devi pavitram Kuru Ca-āsanam
+> Tvam ca dharaya mām devi pavitram Kuru Cha-āsanam

 O mother Earth, upholder of the worlds.
 Vishnu holds you May you hold me O Mother Earth, purify my seat.